dosco/graphjin/docs/website/docs/example.md

 ## Setup the database

 This will create the database, run the migrations and the seed file.
-Once it's setup to reset use the `db:reset` commandline argument.
+Once it's set up to reset use the `db:reset` command-line argument.

 ```console
 docker-compose run api db:setup